ebanx-integration/ebanx-nodejs/README.md

 EBANX NodeJs Module
 ==============
 EBANX is the market leader in e-commerce payment solutions for International Merchants selling online to Brazil.
-This library enables you to integrate EBANX with any PHP application.
+This module enables you to integrate EBANX with NodeJs.

 Installation